All Episodes

 But we've got lots more sanctions that can be imposed.

-We don't have to get the Europeans and everybody else in the agents.
+And what you do is you say unilaterally, you don't have to get the Europeans and everybody else in Asia.

-If you do any business with a regime in North Korea, either named individuals or companies or the entire country, you cannot do any business in the United States.
+If you do any business with the regime in North Korea, either named individuals or companies or the entire country, you cannot do any business in the United States.

 We're going to stop doing business in North Korea.